 The Trust's Shared Vision & Strategy

-The Trust's Shared Vision and Strategy was a collaborative statement involving Directors of the Trust Board, Executive Officers and Academy Leaders including our Executive Principals, Headteachers, Academy Principals and Chairs of Governors.
+The Trust's Shared Vision and Strategy was a collaborative statement involving Directors of the Trust Board, Executive Officers and Academy Leaders including our Executive Principals, Headteachers, Academy Principals and Governance Committee Chairs.

 Read more about our current shared vision and strategy below or download the Trust's PDF leaflet.